 issue-based/purpose-driven advertising, underpinned by commercial motives to promote the image of a brand, organization or sector in order to influence consumers’ transaction decisions in relation to products or business activities.

-marketing communications placed within, for example the context of games, posts social media platforms or personal communications.
+marketing communications placed within, for example the context of games, posts on social media platforms or personal communications.

 product labelling or packaging that appears in a marketing communication

 The code does not extend indiscriminately to every type of corporate communication.
 For instance, the Code may not apply to corporate public affairs messages in press releases and other media statements, or to information in annual reports and the like, or information required to be included on product labels.
 Likewise, statements on matters of public policy fall outside the scope of this code.
 Corporate Social Responsibility (CSR) programmes as such are not covered by the Code.
-Finally, communications whose primary purpose is informational, entertaining or educational and not commercial, such as the content of television programmes, films or series, podcasts, books, magazines or games, political campaigns are not intended to be covered by this code.
+Finally, communications whose primary purpose is informational, entertaining or educational and not commercial, such as the content of television programmes, films or series, podcasts, books, magazines, games, or political campaigns are not intended to be covered by this code.

-The Code’s standards of ethical conduct should be observed by everyone and the software, AI and machines they develop and own concerned with analysing, preparing and delivering marketing communications.
+The Code’s standards of ethical conduct should be observed by everyone, including human-developed and owned software, AI and machines concerned with analysing, preparing and delivering marketing communications.
 Responsibility for the observance of the rules of conduct laid down in the Code rests with the marketer whose products are the subject of the marketing communications, with the communications practitioner or agency, and with the publisher, media, platform or channel owner or contractor.
 The responsibility to observe the Code also applies to other participants in the marketing eco-system.
 See Article 28.

 Implementation of the Code will vary depending on individual circumstances: it may be applied by self-regulatory organisations set up for the purpose, as well as by individual companies, agencies, media, etc.